LeonardoGomesAlves/LeonardoGomesAlves/README.md

 - 👋 Hi, I’m @LeonardoGomesAlves
-- 🌱 I’m currently learning Software Engineering at UMinho
+- 🌱 I’m currently attending the 1st year of Software Engineering at UMinho

 <!---
 LeonardoGomesAlves/LeonardoGomesAlves is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.